 The good news is that you can adapt almost any F-mount lens to the Z system at the moment using Nikon’s FTZ or FTZII adapter, so it’s easy to supplement the Z system in areas where Nikon has not yet released native lenses.
 However, the FTZ adapter isn’t a perfect solution, and in the long run, it’s best to go with native lenses whenever possible.
 If you have a huge collection of F-mount lenses, it may be better for you to stick with a DSLR for the time being, even though Nikon is has moved in the direction of mirrorless.

 The Future of the F Mount

-On the other hand, while Nikon is going to push more innovations towards mirrorless in the future, DSLR cameras are going to be around for many years before they are phased out (and even then, there will probably be photographers who will always prefer OVF to EVF and a larger camera to handle).
-With over 100 million lenses out there, and DSLR camera sales comprising most of Nikon’s sales today, the switch to mirrorless is not going to take place overnight.
+On the other hand, DSLR cameras are going to be around for many years since cameras last so long (and even then, there will probably be photographers who will always prefer OVF to EVF and a larger camera to handle).
+With over 100 million lenses out there and many F-mount cameras, it can still make sense to use a DSLR especially if your existing gear serves all your needs.
 And used DSLR prices are better than they ever were before.